Mary Rippon: Personal life

 In 1887, at age thirty-seven, Rippon met Will Housel, a student in her German class, who was then twenty-five.
 The two engaged in a romantic relationship.
 When she became pregnant, Rippon took a year off from teaching and went to Europe, secretly marrying Housel in St. Louis on the way.
 When she returned to the university, her daughter Miriam remained behind, first with Housel and later in an orphanage.
 Housel returned to Colorado, but the two never lived together.
 Rippon provided financial support to Miriam and Housel, even after he remarried.
 Rippon occasionally visited her daughter, but Miriam believed Rippon was her aunt.

 Rippon's family remained a secret, even while Miriam taught at the University of Colorado.
 In the 1970s, Miriam's son revealed that he was Rippon's descendant.

 Posthumous honors

 Mary Rippon died on September 8, 1935, from myocarditis.
 The Regents of the University of Colorado approved plans for an outdoor theatre named in her honor.
 The Mary Rippon Theatre, located on CU's campus, hosts the annual Colorado Shakespeare Festival each summer.

 In 1985, Rippon was inducted into the Colorado Women's Hall of Fame.

-Rippon was awarded posthumous honorary doctorate from the University of Colorado in May 2006.
+Rippon was awarded a posthumous honorary doctorate from the University of Colorado in May 2006.

+Separate Lives: Uncovering the Hidden Family of Victorian Professor Mary Rippon, by Silvia Pettem (Lyons Press 2024) updates Pettem's previous edition of Separate Lives and brings Rippon's story into the 21st century.